springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 # Global Forms

 This component includes a number of form fields and related templates.
-It is designed to make it as simple as possible to create an HTML form.

 The component does not include any JavaScript.
 States (such as an invalid/error state) are defined at a data level.
 If you're using client-side processing, you might benefit from compiling the form’s handlebars template in the browser.